King Abdulaziz Center for World Culture

 The spectacular, three-dimensional freeforms of the Center soar up to 90 meters high into the sky, cladded with a futuristic facade of metal, designed by Snøhetta.

-Only the right direction and intensity of the light source can emphasise the materiality and three-dimensionality of the building.
+Only the right direction and intensity of the light source could emphasise the materiality and three-dimensionality of the building.

 Finding LED theatrical-like fixtures that met the more architectural needs of long-term robustness caused by extreme climatic conditions was one of the technical demands of the project.